Last Updated: 5/26/20

 • Stay home if you feel ill.
 Self-quarantine if possible.

 • Adhere to suggested social distancing guidelines.
-(All public gatherings of more than 10 people are prohibited.)

 There are no specific treatments for illnesses caused by human coronaviruses.
 Most people with human coronavirus illness will